KurtMage/KurtMage.github.io/README.md

 ### Formatting buttons on the right side of the controller

 There are several right-side-of-the-controller button files you can use here: https://imgur.com/a/qF0SMMX.

-The variable in order to change the arrows is `--button-source-image`.
+The variable in order to change all the buttons is `--button-source-image`.
 You can also change individual buttons with `--top-row-index-finger-button-source-image`, `--top-row-middle-finger-button-source-image`, `--top-row-ring-finger-button-source-image`, `--top-row-pinky-finger-button-source-image`, `--bot-row-index-finger-button-source-image`, `--bot-row-middle-finger-button-source-image`, `--bot-row-ring-finger-button-source-image`, `--bot-row-pinky-finger-button-source-image`.

 Additionally, you can change which button in the file you are referencing by using the variables described in the [how to change your button layout for custom controls](#how-to-change-your-button-layout-for-custom-controls) section.
 For instance, if you want to put the `P` button from [this file](https://imgur.com/B0oG3qJ) into the top-row-index-finger spot, you would have:
 ```